World Fish Migration Day

-World Fish Migration Day (WFMD) is celebrated every other year to raise global attention to the need for restored river connections for migrating fish to achieve healthier fish stocks and more productive rivers.
-The 4th and last World Fish Migration Day took place on 24 October 2020.
-The next one will take place on 22 May 2022.
+World Fish Migration Day (WFMD) is a global event celebrated every two years to raise global attention to the need for restored river connections for migrating fish.
+Restored river connectivity allows the achievement of healthier fish stocks and more productive rivers.
+The 6th World Fish Migration Day was celebrated on May 25, 2024, under the theme “Free Flow”.

 History

 The concept of a day to celebrate fish migration was shown to be a success within the North Sea Region on May 14, 2011.
 In 2011, partners of the Living North Sea Project, funded by the European Union, participated to raise awareness about fish passage issues in the North Sea Region, including 25 locations in seven countries.
 The day created publicity in both regional and national press, including social media, magazines, radio and TV stations (From Sea to Source).

 After the success in 2011, a Dutch conservationist Herman Wanningen from the World Fish Migration Foundation, reached out to various organizations worldwide, including The Nature Conservancy, WWF, and the Freshwater Fish Specialist Group of the International Union for Conservation of Nature (FFSG-IUCN) to create a global celebratory day, which is today known as the World Fish Migration Day.
-In 2014 the first ever WFMD took place and is now generally planned for every second year in May, under the coordination of the World Fish Migration Platform.
+In 2014 the first ever WFMD took place and is now generally planned for every second year in spring, under the coordination of the World Fish Migration Foundation.

-Celebrity endorsements

-On the occasion of World Fish Migration Day May 24, 2014, Sharon Dijksma, the State Secretary of Economic Affairs in The Netherlands sent out message endorsing the WFMD.

-Zeb Hogan from Nation Geographics' Monster Fish television program, sent out a message during the 5th annual Fish Passage conference in June 2015, encouraging people to take part in this event.
-Other celebrities who have encouraged World Fish Migration Day Celebrations include: